2018 State Legislation

 SB 212 was heard in the Senate Environmental Quality Committee on March 29, 2017 and passed with a 7-0 vote.
 The bill was heard on the Senate Floor on April 17, 2017 and passed with a 40-0 vote.
 The bill was read in the Assembly for the first time on April 18 and referred to the Assembly Committee on Environmental Safety and Toxic Materials on May 18, 2018.

-SB 212 was amended on June 18, 2018 and re-referred to the Assembly Committee on Environmental Safety and Toxic Materials.
-The bill will be heard in Committee on Tuesday, June 26, 2018 and passed with a 5-1 vote with one vote not recorded.
+SB 212 was amended on June 18, 2018 and re-referred to the Assembly Committee on Environmental Safety and Toxic Materials, was heard on June 26, 2018 and passed with a 5-1 vote with one vote not recorded.
 It will next be heard in the Assembly Committee on Appropriations – date TBD.

 AB 444, Assembly Members Phil Ting (D-San Francisco) and Adam Gray (D-Merced) Home-Generated Sharps Waste – MERGED WITH SB 212 (see above)

 AB 444 heard in the Assembly Committee on Environmental Safety and Toxic Materials (ESTM) on April 25, 2017 and received a 6-0 vote to pass, with a no vote recorded for one Assembly Member.
 The bill was heard in the Assembly Appropriations Committee on May 26 and received a 17-0 vote to pass.
 The bill was heard on the Assembly Floor on May 30 and received a 73-0 vote, with no votes recorded for three Assembly Members.
 It was read in the Senate for the first time on May 30 and referred to the Senate Environmental Quality Committee on June 8.